debjyotikar001/asset-optimise/README.md

 8. JavaScript encryption with domains support for more security.
 [Read More...](#javascript-encrypt-domains)
 9. Support multiple assets (CSS or JavaScript) merge and minify.
 [Read More...](#merge-and-minify-multiple-assets-css-or-javascript)
 10. Support asset (CSS or JavaScript) minification.
 [Read More...](#minify-asset-css-or-javascript)
+11. Provides an Artisan command to clear generated minified assets for storage management.
+[Read More...](#clear-minified-assets)
-11. Extensible for future updates, including image compression and CDN integration.
+12. Extensible for future updates, including image compression and CDN integration.

 ## Installation